International Accounting Standard 40 - Investment Properties - REAL ESTATE INVESTMENT

-What is the OBJECTIVE of nic-40?
+What is the objective of nic-40?

 The objective of IAS 40 is to prescribe the accounting treatment for investment property and its associated disclosure requirements.

-What is the RANGE of nic-40?
+What is the range of the nic-40?

 1. IAS 40 should be applied in the recognition, measurement and disclosure of investment property.